Inc-G/Q_learning_briscola/README.md

 # deep_learning_briscola

 Briscola is a classic italian card game.
-In this repository I train two neural network to play briscola (specifically, to beat two hard-coded briscola players).
+In this repository I train two neural network to play briscola.

 In the module briscola_players, there are four player classes: random player, deterministic player, human player, and deep player.